Chief & Council

 Councillor Darrel Draney ext.
 201

 Councillor Marshall Gonzales

 Band Councillor, Marshall Gonzales has lived in the Skeetchestn Territory all of his life.
-This will be Marshall's first term as a Councillor.
+This will be Marshall's second term as a Councillor.
 He is currently a member of the Secwpemc Child and Family Services (SCFS) Board he is also on the Secwepemc Fisheries Commission (SFC).

 He graduated from South Kamloops Secondary School in 2005.
 Marshall has a great interest in playing sports, his greatest memory was when he traveled to London, England and Wales to play rugby with the South Kamloops Secondary School Rugby Team.

 Marshall has a wife and three sons T’cum (winner), Skwe7us and Ketmic (medicine man) named after their ancestors.
 Marshall enjoys spending time in the mountains, hunting and fishing.